-Currently I am an instructor in medieval and world history at Marist College and Mount Saint Mary College.
+In 2015-2016 I was an adjunct instructor in medieval and world history at SUNY New Paltz, Marist College, and Mount Saint Mary College.
 In May of 2015 I completed a limited-term appointment as visiting assistant professor at the United States Military Academy at West Point, where I taught medieval and military history in the Department of History, and was also a Research Fellow at the Network Science Center for 2014-2015.
 I earned my doctorate in medieval history at the University of Rochester, studying under Dr. Richard W. Kaeuper and specializing in the medieval social, cultural, and military history of Germany, England, and the crusades.
 I also have research interests and teaching competencies in the ancient/Late Antique world, Early Modern Europe, modern Germany/Europe.

 Military history is something I have studied almost since I can remember.
 On the other hand, I’ve been asked more than once where the medieval history came from.
 The answer has always proved elusive.
 Perhaps playing with castle Legos and watching Robin Hood, Ivanhoe, and Knights of the Round Table as a kid actually did have long-term effects?
 In any case, I’d have to give Michael Decker (now at University of South Florida) a lot of credit, as his High Middle Ages course was the first I took at Rice University, where I earned my BA in 2005.
 Professor Dr. Eva Haverkamp (now at the Ludwigs-Maximilians Universität in Munich), who was my adviser at Rice, receives the rest of the credit, and has been responsible for ensuring that my specialization in medieval Germany has continued.